 - Major professor assigns question focus areas to each of the four faculty members to develop 3-4 questions that test the doctoral candidate's ability to assimilate and apply their coursework.
 Two of the areas would be research methods and ALEC core.
 The other two areas would be open based on the student's focus area and research interests so the work done on the exam will be complementary or even used in their dissertation work. - Questions will be turned in to the Ph.D. advisor and assimilated into the test with care taken to be sure questions are not duplicative. - The student will have one day to complete each set of questions and have their resources at their disposal.
 The questions for each section (one set of questions at a time) will be e-mailed at 8am and returned to the advisor by 5pm.
 Responses cannot be more than 20 pages per section each day.
-They should be cited with a bibliography and the student should read over them for editing purposes before being turned in. - It is expected the student will complete all 4 days of questions within a work week. - At the completion of the 4 days, the Ph.D. advisor will send the full set of responses to the committee.
+They should be cited with a bibliography and the student should read over them for editing purposes before being turned in.

+- It is expected the student will complete all 4 days of questions within a work week. - At the completion of the 4 days, the Ph.D. advisor will send the full set of responses to the committee and solicit affirmation that the written responses are sufficient to continue with the oral exam.